paulashby/personal-portfolio/README.md

 ![Valid CSS](https://img.shields.io/badge/valid-CSS-green)
 ![License MIT](https://img.shields.io/badge/license-MIT-green)

 This task was set as part of [the Trilogy Skills Bootcamp in Front-End Web Development](https://skillsforlife.edx.org/coding/frontend/landing/?s=Google-Unbranded&pkw=web%20design%20training&pcrid=624628533241&pmt=p&utm_source=google&utm_medium=cpc&utm_campaign=GGL%7CSKILLS-FOR-LIFE%7CSEM%7CCODING%7C-%7COFL%7CTIER-1%7CALL%7CNBD-G%7CBMM%7CPrimary%7CSubject-Matter&utm_term=web%20design%20training&s=google&k=web%20design%20training&utm_adgroupid=140443158663&utm_locationphysicalms=1006886&utm_matchtype=p&utm_network=g&utm_device=c&utm_content=624628533241&utm_placement=&gclid=Cj0KCQjwqc6aBhC4ARIsAN06NmMdwBRSe3BLeaChkukN5Bbqb18220k1ku9TB2o9tzsX0xYUc-dlRWgaAuyvEALw_wcB&gclsrc=aw.ds).
-The starter files we were provided can be viewed in[this commit](https://github.com/paulashby/personal-portfolio/tree/9cffc8f504627d52ed6d16a7ca5a633b29192f44).
+The starter files we were provided can be viewed in [this commit](https://github.com/paulashby/personal-portfolio/tree/9cffc8f504627d52ed6d16a7ca5a633b29192f44).
 This exercise is likely to become an ongoing project, showcasing the work completed as part of the course.
-The acceptance criteriafor the project were:
+The acceptance criteria for the project were:

 * When the page is loaded the page presents your name, a recent photo or avatar, and links to sections about you, your work, and how to contact you
 * When one of the links in the navigation is clicked then the UI scrolls to the corresponding section
 * When viewing the section about your work then the section contains titled images of your applications
-* When presented with the your first application then that application's image should be larger in size than the others
+* When presented with the first application then that application's image should be larger in size than the others
 * When images of the applications are clicked then the user is taken to that deployed application
 * When the page is resized or viewed on various screens and devices then the layout is responsive and adapts to my viewport